coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    The output for `Print Grammar constr` includes :cmd:`Notation` definitions, which are dynamically added to the grammar at run time.
-   For example, in the definition for `operconstr`, the production on the second line shown here is defined by a :cmd:`Reserved Notation` command in `Notations.v`::
+   For example, in the definition for `term`, the production on the second line shown here is defined by a :cmd:`Reserved Notation` command in `Notations.v`::

      | "50" LEFTA